Judgy53/holbertonschool-web_react/0x08_react_redux_action_creator_normalizr/README.md

 - You should not have to modify the test, and the test should pass correctly
 - All the tests in the project should pass
 - File: `task_2/dashboard/src/schema/notifications.js`

+## 3. Create actions for the course list
+Copy the `dashboard` folder from the `task_2` directory into a directory named `task_3`

+Create a new folder named `actions`

+### Create the action types:

+In a file named `courseActionTypes.js`, create two action types:
+- `SELECT_COURSE`
+- `UNSELECT_COURSE`

+They will be used to define if a user selected or unselected a specific course

+### Create the action creators:

+In a file named `courseActionCreators.js`, create two action creators that will send the two types we previously created:
+- The function `selectCourse` will accept `index` as argument
+- The function `unSelectCourse` will accept `index` as argument

+### Test the action creators:

+In a file named `courseActionCreators.test.js`, write a test for the `selectCourse` action.
+Calling the creator with 1 as argument should return: `{ type: SELECT_COURSE, index: 1 }`

+Write a test for the `unSelectCourse` action.
+Calling the creator with 1 as argument should return: `{ type: UNSELECT_COURSE, index: 1 }`

+- File: `task_3/dashboard/src/actions/courseActionCreators.js, task_3/dashboard/src/actions/courseActionCreators.test.js, task_3/dashboard/src/actions/courseActionTypes.js`